Creditors of Kenyan supermarket chain Nakumatt to vote on winding it up

 Kahi, who works with a Nairobi consultancy, had experience turning around distressed businesses, Nakumatt said at the time.

-But on Tuesday he urged creditors to vote in favour of liquidating the chain.
+But on Tuesday he urged creditors to vote in favor of liquidating the chain.

 “The earlier we cut our losses the better so we can move on to other things,” Kahi told the meeting on Tuesday.